explainers-by-googlers/cross-origin-storage/security-questionnaire.md

 ## 01. What information does this feature expose, and for what purposes?

-The COS API exposes the availability of files identified by their SHA-256 hash across different origins.
+The COS API exposes the availability of files identified by their hash across different origins.
 The purpose is to enable efficient sharing of large files (e.g., AI models, SQLite databases, Wasm modules) to reduce redundant downloads and storage.

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

-Yes, after explicit user consent, the API exposes only the existence of a file with a known hash and provides access to it.
-No additional metadata is exposed.
+Yes, after explicit user consent, the API exposes only the existence of a file with a known hash and provides read access to it.
+No additional metadata nor write access is exposed.

 ## 03. Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?